-The 20th annual Fort Langley Cranberry Festival invites you celebrate the harvest and history of the cranberry in this historic community on October 10th.
+It’s a Thanksgiving Weekend tradition at the Birthplace of BC!
+The 21st annual Fort Langley Cranberry Festival returns October 8th, celebrating the harvest and history of the cranberry in the region.

 Fort Langley Cranberry Festival

 Where: Fort Langley Village (free) & Fort Langley Historic Site (admission)

 When: Saturday, October 8, 2016 from 10:00am to 5:00pm

 Unique vendors, free entertainment, pancake breakfast, and family activities await everyone for what is always a great day in the centre of Fort Langley.
 Join over 60,000 other people from all over the region for this community celebration.

 Over at Fort Langley National Historic Site, experience the popular cranberry stomp, and play a host of cranberry and farm related games.
 Admission rates apply.

 About BC Cranberries

 I researched cranberries around the region for a piece I wrote for Tourism Vancouver a few years ago and found all kinds of interesting facts: